rommeldijon/HumanMSK/USER_STORIES.md

 **So that** I can easily navigate between different sections

 **Acceptance Criteria**
-- Menu is accessible from all primary screens
+- Menu is accessible from all main screens
-- Menu opens with a clear and consistent gesture (e.g., icon or swipe)
+- Menu opens and closes smoothly
-- Menu displays a list of available navigation options
+- Menu displays clearly labeled navigation options
-- Menu closes when a selection is made or dismissed
+- Current active screen is visually indicated

 ---

 ### User Story 10: Navigate to Profile
 **As a** user
 **I want** to navigate to my profile from the menu
-**So that** I can view or manage my account information
+**So that** I can view and manage my personal information

 **Acceptance Criteria**
-- Profile option is clearly labeled in the menu
+- Profile option is visible in the menu
-- Selecting Profile navigates the user to the Profile screen
+- Selecting Profile navigates to the Profile screen
-- User profile information is displayed correctly
+- Profile screen displays user-specific information
-- User can return to the previous screen or Home page from the Profile screen
+- Navigation does not reset app state unnecessarily

 ---

-### User Story 11: Navigate to Home Page
+### User Story 11: Return to Home Page
 **As a** user
 **I want** to return to the Home page using the menu
 **So that** I can quickly access my learning overview

 **Acceptance Criteria**
 - Home option is available in the menu
-- Selecting Home navigates the user to the Home page
+- Selecting Home navigates to the Home page
+- Home page loads without data loss
+- Navigation transition is consistent with the rest of the app

+---

+## Menu & Navigation

+### User Story 9: Access Menu Options
+**As a** user
+**I want** to access a menu from anywhere in the app
+**So that** I can easily navigate between different sections

+**Acceptance Criteria**
+- Menu is accessible from all main screens
+- Menu opens and closes smoothly
+- Menu displays clearly labeled navigation options
+- Current active screen is visually indicated

+---

+### User Story 10: Navigate to Profile
+**As a** user
+**I want** to navigate to my profile from the menu
+**So that** I can view and manage my personal information

+**Acceptance Criteria**
+- Profile option is visible in the menu
+- Selecting Profile navigates to the Profile screen
+- Profile screen displays user-specific information
-- Navigation occurs without losing user state
+- Navigation does not reset app state unnecessarily

+---

+### User Story 11: Return to Home Page
+**As a** user
+**I want** to return to the Home page using the menu
+**So that** I can quickly access my learning overview

+**Acceptance Criteria**
+- Home option is available in the menu
+- Selecting Home navigates to the Home page
+- Home page loads without data loss
+- Navigation transition is consistent with the rest of the app

+---

+## Menu & Navigation

+### User Story 9: Access Menu Options
+**As a** user
+**I want** to access a menu from anywhere in the app
+**So that** I can easily navigate between different sections

+**Acceptance Criteria**
+- Menu is accessible from all main screens
+- Menu opens and closes smoothly
-- Menu closes automatically after navigation
+- Menu displays clearly labeled navigation options
+- Current active screen is visually indicated

+---

+### User Story 10: Navigate to Profile
+**As a** user
+**I want** to navigate to my profile from the menu
+**So that** I can view and manage my personal information

+**Acceptance Criteria**
+- Profile option is visible in the menu
+- Selecting Profile navigates to the Profile screen
+- Profile screen displays user-specific information
+- Navigation does not reset app state unnecessarily

+---

+### User Story 11: Return to Home Page
+**As a** user
+**I want** to return to the Home page using the menu
+**So that** I can quickly access my learning overview

+**Acceptance Criteria**
+- Home option is available in the menu
+- Selecting Home navigates to the Home page
+- Home page loads without data loss
+- Navigation transition is consistent with the rest of the app

+---

+## Detailed Content Screen

+### User Story 12: View Detailed Content Information
+**As a** user
+**I want** to view detailed information about a musculoskeletal topic
+**So that** I can better understand the anatomy or concept being presented

+**Acceptance Criteria**
+- Detailed screen displays a clear title for the topic
+- Screen includes descriptive content (text, images, or diagrams)
+- Content is readable and well-structured
+- User can scroll through longer content if necessary

+---

+### User Story 13: View Instructions or Task Description
+**As a** user
+**I want** to see instructions or an explanation of the task on the detailed screen
+**So that** I know what I am expected to learn or complete

+**Acceptance Criteria**
+- Instructions are clearly visible on the detailed screen
+- Instructions explain the purpose of the task or content
+- Instructions are concise and easy to understand
+- User can revisit instructions at any time on the screen